-During the financial year under review, the Company's AGM was held by way of electronic means on 29 October 2020 ("AGM 2020"), pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 ("AAFM Order 2020").
-Shareholders was not be able to attend AGM 2020 in person.
+During the financial year under review, the Company's AGM was held by way of electronic means on 29 October 2021 ("AGM 2021"), pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 ("AAFM Order 2020").
+Shareholders was not be able to attend AGM 2021 in person.

-The Company's forthcoming AGM scheduled to be held in October 2021 will also be convened and held via electronic means pursuant to the AAFM Order 2020.
+The Company's forthcoming AGM scheduled to be held in October 2022 will be convened and held physically in Singapore.